 Which is another reason why I needed to be in my house, on the ground, asking God for greater clarity.

 Ultimately, we are here because of how He has led us, and this journey is supposed to make us and those we come in contact with, more aware of and more like Christ, not less.

-The only other person working besides the cook, has been taking orders in both the drive through and inside and somehow meal tickets are scattered all over the floor, in no particular order.
+The only other person working beside the cook has been taking orders in both the drive-through and inside and somehow meal tickets are scattered all over the floor, in no particular order.
 This man has been working here for 8 years and is managing to stay sane.
 His uniform is even crisp and white.
 He greets you with a smile and asks how you are doing.
 You notice behind his shoulder, underneath a shelf, there is a rat gnawing on a piece of cheese.

 A random person walks to the back to talk with the chef, who is sweating and busy cooking up patties.
-The person wants to work here, and has noticed how detrimental the rodents are to the environment of the restaurant.
-They are a health risk, and are ruining inventory.
+The person wants to work here and has noticed how detrimental the rodents are to the environment of the restaurant.
+They are a health risk and are ruining the inventory.
 This person wants to teach them how to rid their business of rats.

 I’ll pause there.

 This may seem like a severe picture I’ve painted, but it is a fairly equivocal example of the conditions of much of the hospital here and I’m thinking it may paint a better picture than explaining it another way.